 On April 22, 2020, USDA and CDC announced confirmed cases of SARS-CoV-2 infection in two pet cats.
 These were the first pets in the United States to test positive for SARS-CoV-2.
 The cats lived in two separate areas of New York state.
 Both had mild respiratory illness and are expected to make a full recovery.

-For any animal that is presumed to be positive, USDA’s National Veterinary Service Laboratory performs additional testing to confirm the infection and posts results of positive animals on its website.
+For any animal that tests positive for SARS-CoV-2 at a private or state laboratory, USDA's National Veterinary Services Laboratories performs additional testing to confirm the infection and posts the results of positive animals on its website.